fiyazbinhasan/AngularJs-ASP.NET-Core-Web-API-Start-Template-Typescript-Edition-/README.md

-# A starter template for creating apps with AngularJS and ASP.NET Web API (Typescript Edition)
+# AngularJs ASP.NET Core Web API Starter Template (Typescript Edition)

-This template is for making apps with AngularJS apps and ASP.NET Web API quikly.
+A starter template for creating apps with AngularJS and ASP.NET Web API.
+This template is basically here for making apps with AngularJS apps and ASP.NET Web API somewhat quikly.
 Lots of the boilerplate code is already in place.
+Just clone the repo and start adding new modules.

 Used frameworks and technologies: